tmasch/bpf_be/documentation/Iconobase - Classes.md

 - The record must be connected to another Action record or to a Heading
 - The record must be connected to an Iconography or an Option, or a Cycle

+# Authority Records that do not function as Object records

+These Authority records are not connected to Iconographies, and they do not have a standard structure

 ## Book